lithid/carlongplumbing_com/README.md

 ### Tankless Water Heaters

 Carlong Plumbing Solutions is your leader in tankless repair and service.
-We can help with a new install or redesign your entire hot water system to upgrade from a tank style to a tankless
+We can help with a new install or redesign your entire hot water system to upgrade from a tank style to a tankless.

 ### Excavation

-With almost 25 years of combined experience Carlong Plumbing Solutions is capable of handling any of your excavation needs.
-Full sanitary and storm sewer repairs or replacements.
-Inside or outside work is no problem for our team of professionals.
+Excavations can seem very overwhelming.
+25 years of combined experience have prepared Carlong Plumbing Solutions to make the process simple to understand and put your mind at ease.
 Your problems being our number one focus to ensure we have the proper solutions to your problem and fix it correctly the first time.
+* Full sanitary and storm sewer repairs or replacements.
+* Inside or outside work is no problem for our team of professionals.

 ### Sewer Camera

-Call for one of our professionals to perform a Sewer camera inspection today and can provide location services and video at customer request
+Call for one of our professionals to perform a Sewer camera inspection today and can provide location services and video at customer request.